 About the Brandeis Program

-After five years painstaking efforts of over 70 contributors, we are glad to announce the issuing of a unique free access electronic reference book, "A Lexicon of Chinese Correspondence of Literary Style with English Translation and Notes."
+After five years of painstaking efforts by over 70 contributors, we are glad to announce the issuing of a unique free access electronic reference book, "A Lexicon of Chinese Correspondence of Literary Style with English Translation and Notes."

-As we know, this is the first of the kind reference book to help scholars decode the late Imperial and early Republic letters which are a significant part of documents for studying Chinese history, society and culture.
-We wish the users of the reference book would give us feedbacks and we will go on improving and updating it.
+As we know, this reference book is the first of its kind to help scholars decode the late Imperial and early Republic letters which are a significant part of documents for studying Chinese history, society and culture.
+We hope that the users of the reference book will give us feedback and we will go on improving and updating it.